Revisiting Natural Gradient for Deep Networks: Abstract

 \section{Abstract}

-We evaluate natural gradient, an algorithm originally proposed in \citet{Amari97}, for learning deep models.
+We evaluate natural gradient descent, an algorithm originally proposed in \citet{Amari97}, for learning deep models.
 The contributions of this paper are as follows.
-We show the connection between natural gradient and three other recently proposed methods: Hessian-Free~\citep{Martens10}, Krylov Subspace Descent~\citep{VinyalsP12} and TONGA~\citep{LeRoux+al-tonga-2008-small}.
-We empirically evaluate the robustness of natural gradient to the ordering of the training set compared to stochastic gradient descent and show how unlabeled data can be used to improve generalization error.
-Another contribution is to extend natural gradient to incorporate second error information alongside the manifold information.
-Lastly we benchmark this new algorithm as well as natural gradient, where both are implemented using a truncated Newton approach for inverting the metric matrix instead of using a diagonal approximation of it.
+We show the connection between natural gradient descent and three other recently proposed methods for training deep models: Hessian-Free Optimization~\citep{Martens10}, Krylov Subspace Descent~\citep{VinyalsP12} and TONGA~\citep{LeRoux+al-tonga-2008-small}.
+We describe how one can use unlabeled data to improve the generalization error obtained by natural gradient and empirically evaluate the robustness of the algorithm to the ordering of the training set compared to stochastic gradient descent.
+Finally we extend natural gradient descent to incorporate second order information alongside the manifold information and provide a benchmark of the new algorithm using a truncated Newton approach for inverting the metric matrix instead of using a diagonal approximation of it.